Code-Institute-Submissions/Milestone-Project-1-DJ-Slender-Website/README.md

 There wasnt an issue I didnt encounter throughout the whole project.
 The most mermorable ones were very simple fixes such as closing tags.

-An issue i had was .col-6-xs it wasnt working how i though it was meant to untill i spoke with a mentor (Tim) who directed me to Anna's bootstrap grid layout explaination on youtube.
+An issue i had was `.col-6-xs` it wasnt working how i though it was meant to untill i spoke with a mentor (Tim) who directed me to Anna's bootstrap grid layout explaination on youtube.

 It was then i realised that the i was working the wrong way around.
-Bootstrap starts with small screens first then to large.  so had to change it to .col-4-lg.
+Bootstrap starts with small screens first then to large.  so had to change it to `.col-4-lg.`

-The other issue was the z-index not being include in the navbar to stop the image from covering the navbar.
+The other issue was the `z-index` not being include in the navbar to stop the image from covering the navbar.

-.navbar-light .navbar-brand was not picking up the color so i had to use !important.
+`.navbar-light .navbar-brand` was not picking up the color so i had to use `!important`.

 ### Deployment